AidenSorabji/cvv.ASL-Keyboard/README.md

 git clone https://github.com/aidensorabji/cvv.Keyboard
 cd cvv.Keyboard
 ```
-2. Insure that you have the dependencies installed.
+2. Ensure that you have the dependencies installed.
 If not, run the following command
 ```
 pip install -r requirements.text
 ```